-In 2016, Mrs H first invested in a company - Buy2Let/Raedex Consortium Ltd ("R") - which leased cars.
-In 2019, she made a further set of investments by faster payment from her Lloyds account.
-She's said she expected to receive returns of 12% per year on these investments.
-This complaint only concerns the payments Mrs H made between July and September 2019, totalling £182,000.
+Mrs C invested in a company - Buy2Let/Raedex Consortium Ltd ("R") - which leased cars.
+In February 2020, she made a faster payment from her NatWest account for $\pounds 56,000$ for four units in this investment.
+She expected to receive returns of 12% per year on the units.

 R positioned this opportunity so that investors understood their money would fund a new lease car for a UK driver for three years.
-Mrs H understood she would be repaid her capital in monthly instalments over the term with a final payment plus the interest being paid at the end of this.
+Mrs C understood she would be repaid her capital in monthly instalments over the term with a final payment plus the interest being paid at the end of this.

 R went into liquidation early 2021.
-By this time Mrs H had received returns of £62,027.52 on her 2019 investments.
+By this time Mrs C had received returns of £11,763.84 on her investment.

-In 2023, Mrs H complained to Lloyds that she'd been scammed by R and asked to be reimbursed under the Lending Standards Board (LSB)'s Contingent Reimbursement Model (CRM) Code (or "the Code").
-Lloyds declined her claim for a refund and said this was a civil dispute between the parties.
+In 2023, Mrs C complained to NatWest that she'd been scammed by R and asked to be reimbursed under the Lending Standards Board (LSB)'s Contingent Reimbursement Model (CRM) Code (or "the Code").
+NatWest declined her claim for a refund and said this was a high risk investment decision which Mrs C was responsible for.

-One of our investigators looked into Mrs H's complaint and recommended it be upheld.
-Mrs H accepted the outcome, but Lloyds didn't.
-It said that cases involving R were ringfenced and paused, and so it wasn't appropriate to reach a decision on them now.
+One of our investigators looked into Mrs C's complaint and recommended it be upheld.
+Mrs C accepted the outcome, but NatWest didn't.
+It said that it wasn't appropriate to reach a decision on cases involving R at this time and referenced a future court case involving two of R's former directors .
 As an agreement couldn't be reached informally, the case has been passed to me to decide.